rsyslog/rsyslog/source/configuration/modules/imrelp.rst

 Sample
 ------

-This sets up a RELP server on port 20514.
+This sets up a RELP server on port 20514 with a max message size of 10,000 bytes.

 ::

-  module(load="imrelp") # needs to be done just once input(type="imrelp" port="20514")
+  module(load="imrelp") # needs to be done just once input(type="imrelp" port="20514" maxDataSize="10k")

 Legacy Configuration Directives
 -------------------------------